<- 1:10

 When information is extracted from a vector, data.frame, matrix or list using these tools, the returned information can always be assigned to a new object:

-new <- d1[1:2, -3]
+<- d1[1:2, -3] new

 Sometimes, we need that information assigned to a new object so we can it use later.
 Other times, printing the extracted information to the console is sufficient for meeting researcher needs.